 Information Reporting Program

 In addition to receiving taxpayers' self-reported income and tax on those tax returns that are filed, the IRS receives independent information about income received and taxes withheld on information returns, such as Forms W-2 and 1099 from employers and other third parties.
-With its Automated Underreporter Program, the IRS matches these information returns to tax returns and contacts taxpayer to resolve discripancies.
+With its Automated Underreporter Program, the IRS matches these information returns to tax returns and contacts taxpayer to resolve discrepancies.

 By Returns Received, Contacts, and Additional Tax and Interest Assessed